 Uphill Switchback up long slopes rather than trying to power straight up, and don't try to climb too steeply–15 degrees is where textured bases start slipping.
 Put your weight on your uphill edges to keep from backsliding.
 On short, steep uphill stretches, use the herringbone step: Duckwalk to the top with your toes pointed out and your weight on the inside edges, forming a backward, downward-facing wedge with your skis.

 Downhill Choose a gentle path (no more than 15 degrees for beginners) free of trees, rocks, and other hazards.
 Lean back slightly to keep your tips from diving under the snow's surface and assume an athletic stance with you feet shoulder-width apart.
 Steeper slope?
 Traverse it to keep speed under control, with your weight on the uphill edges, or use the classic "snowplow"–skis in a forward wedge–to slow down.

 Turns Use the step turn on gentle terrain: Completely pick up your ski and put it down facing the direction you want to go.
 To turn while going downhill, ease into a snowplow and put more weight on the outside ski.
 As you turn, move your skis back into parallel position to pick up speed.

 Always pack extra water, food, and a survival kit; frigid temps can quickly escalate the consequences of a simple accident.
-Be avalanche aware: Steer clear of exposed slopes steeper than 25 degrees (most slides occur on slopes between 30 and 45 degrees), snow cornices, and gullies.
+Be avalanche aware: Get educated before you hit the slopes by taking an avalanche class.
+Steer clear of exposed slopes steeper than 25 degrees (most slides occur on slopes between 30 and 45 degrees), snow cornices, and gullies.
 Not sure?
 Stay away.